3D Na'Tee: Career

-July 27, 2011 James released a video for Switch which she shot and edited herself.
-The song included several previously released instrumental versions of songs produced by super producer Timbaland.
-This video gained her a nomination for Director of the Year and an award for Video of the Year.
-Because of the momentum the Switch video gained the day of its release, Timbaland viewed it online and in less than 24 hours, flew James to Miami's Hit Factory Studio to work with her on her next project, The Coronation.
-After several months spent traveling with Timbaland and other artist signed to his label, a contract was presented to 3D Na'Tee to sign to Timbaland's production company Mosely Music Group and to be managed by members of Timbaland's management team.
+On July 27, 2011, James released a video for “Switch”, which she shot and edited herself.
+The song included several previously released instrumental versions of songs produced by producer Timbaland.
+This video earned her a nomination for Director of the Year and an award for Video of the Year.
+Because of the momentum the “Switch” video gained the day of its release, Timbaland viewed it online, and in less than 24 hours, he flew James to Miami's Hit Factory Studio to work with her on her next project, The Coronation.
+After several months spent traveling with Timbaland and other artists signed to his label, a contract was presented to 3D Na'Tee to sign to Timbaland's production company Mosely Music Group and to be managed by members of Timbaland's management team.
 3D Na'Tee and Timbaland later announced via Twitter that she was no longer a part of Timbaland's company because she decided not to sign the contract presented.
 In a later interview, James explained that there was no ill feelings towards Timbaland and cited her reasons for not signing were strictly because of contractual clauses that could not be agreed upon.

-Exactly two years after James last mixtape release, she released her highly anticipated street album The Coronation which featured artists like Keri Hilson, Young Fletcher, and Lyrica Anderson.
-The Coronation also featured production from Mizay Entertainment's Lex Luger, Maybach Music Group's Yung Shun, Heartbeatz, Casa Di, Versive Manhattan, Serious Beats, Da Smokestarz, among others.
+Exactly two years after James last mixtape release, she released her highly anticipated street album The Coronation, which featured artists like Keri Hilson, Young Fletcher, and Lyrica Anderson.
+The Coronation also featured production from Mizay Entertainment's Lex Luger, Maybach Music Group‘s Yung Shun, Heartbeatz, Casa Di, Versive Manhattan, Serious Beats, Da Smokestarz, among others.

-In August 2012 it was announced by DJ Skee, Sirius Satellite Radio Host, that the first release from The Coronation entitled NO LOVE produced by MMG's Young Shun was the #9 most requested song in the country.
-The Coronation's second release, Lil Kim produced by Casa Di gained recognition as well as being featured on both The Source and The Fader Magazines websites.
-Lil Kim was a cautionary tale of a young girl with an absentee father who, because of her father's absence, unfortunately grew up and "fell in love" too fast.
-The song and its video (directed by Charley Mac), gained a lot of attention from tons of hiphop artist like Trina, Missy Elliott, and Chamillionaire, who featured 3D Na'Tee's video on his social site chamillionaire.com.
+In August 2012, it was announced by Sirius Satellite radio host DJ Skee that the first release from The Coronation, entitled “No Love”, was the #9 most requested song in the country.
+The Coronation's second release, “Lil Kim”, gained recognition, including being featured on both The Source and The Fader Magazine’s websites.
+The song and its video (directed by Charley Mac), gained attention from many hip-hop artists such as Trina, Missy Elliott, and Chamillionaire, who featured 3D Na'Tee's video on his social site chamillionaire.com.